bfcxfm/Housing-Resale-SG/README.md

 - **Data.gov.sg**: Singapore's open data platform providing publicly available datasets.

 The current dataset includes transactions from the current month of the year, dating back to 2007.
 Transaction price data are sourced from the Housing & Development Board's resale transactions dataset.

+## Future Implementation

+In future iterations, the project aims to generate a comprehensive resale price index for various Singaporean neighborhoods, providing insights into market trends and price fluctuations based on zoning areas, in addition to the current HDB index.
+Additionally, a RESTful API will be implemented to enable programmable access to analyzed property resale data, facilitating advanced analysis and custom applications.